 PATRON

-- Provides users access to the patron functionality of your Stacks site using Stacks internal authentication or third-party authentication.
-Patrons do not have access to create or manage any content on the site
+- Patrons do not have access to the dashboard and cannot create or manage any content on the site

-BOOKING MANGER
+BOOKING MANAGER

 EVENTS MANAGER